rarahnamoun/LifeTimeDistributions/README.md

 and offers insights into the application of machine learning techniques for analyzing network behavior and longevity.
 ## Project Structure
+- `root`: Contains the project's main files.
-report.pdf: Reports on the findings and methodology.
+    - `report.pdf`: Reports on the findings and methodology.
-src: Contains the source code for the project.
+- `src`: Contains the source code for the project.